nexus-xyz/network-api/clients/cli/README.md

 * Only the latest version of the CLI is currently supported.
 * Prebuilt binaries are not yet available.
+* Counting cycles proved is not yet available in the CLI.
 * Only proving is supported.
 Submitting programs to the network is in private beta.
 To request an API key, contact us at growth@nexus.xyz.